itsmemada/itsmemada/README.md

 - 🔭 I’m currently working on Ace Design
 - 🌱 I’m currently learning nodejs
 - 👯 I’m looking to collaborate on any open-source project
-- 🤔 I’m looking for help with getting my first job
+- 🤔 I’m looking for help with starting my it career
 - 💬 Ask me about anything really
 - 📫 How to reach me: https://www.instagram.com/katarzisss/ https://discord.gg/pwQNVJxa
 - 😄 Pronouns: he/him